 - Rizky Shofarulloh, Barry Callebaut

-The power of collaboration is an overarching theme throughout the program’s modules and Deloitte’s initiative with Barry Callebaut.
+The power of collaboration is an overarching theme throughout the programme’s modules and Deloitte’s initiative with Barry Callebaut.
 As part of this ongoing relationship, Deloitte is leveraging its network of people and skills to provide meaningful support to women entrepreneurs in rural Indonesia.
-“These women had already started to build their businesses and products before enrolling in the program.
-They’re fueled by a desire to do good and are laser-focused on taking their businesses to the next level” said Sukainah Osman.
+“These women had already started to build their businesses and products before enrolling in the programme.
+They’re fuelled by a desire to do good and are laser-focused on taking their businesses to the next level” said Sukainah Osman.
 “By imparting practical entrepreneurial and marketing knowledge, skills, and resources, we’re empowering them to work through challenges and build new ways to thrive in their community.”
 By encouraging sustainability in the cocoa farming business through skills development and guidance, Deloitte’s WorldClass initiative is removing barriers to socioeconomic development and giving women the skills and opportunity needed to create positive change for themselves.

 This momentum is possible because of Barry Callebaut’s resources and Deloitte’s network of people who volunteer their time to write and remotely teach each module while coaching them over the course of twelve weeks.
 Together, they’re building impactful relationships with each student and empowering women to build new skills, challenge their perspectives, and cultivate an even brighter future.